pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 should ideally extend to these processes as well.

-.. _Support building against system dependencies:
+.. _support-system-dependencies-in-builds:

 Support building against system dependencies
 --------------------------------------------

 Why?
 ~~~~

 Some Python projects have non-Python dependencies, such as libraries written
 in C or C++.
 Trying to use the system versions of these dependencies
 in upstream packaging may cause a number of problems for end users:

-- The published wheels **require a binary-compatible version of the used
+- The published wheels require a binary-compatible version of the used
-  library** to be present on the user's system.
+  library to be present on the user's system.
 If the library is missing
-  or installed in incompatible version, the Python package may fail with errors
+  or an incompatible version is installed, the Python package may fail with errors
   that are not clear to inexperienced users, or even misbehave at runtime.

-- Building from source distribution **requires a source-compatible version
+- Building from a source distribution requires a source-compatible version
-  of the dependency** to be present, along with its development headers
+  of the dependency to be present, along with its development headers
   and other auxiliary files that some systems package separately
   from the library itself.

 - Even for an experienced user, installing a compatible dependency version
   may be very hard.
 For example, the used Linux distribution may not provide
-  the required version, or some **other package may require an incompatible
+  the required version, or some other package may require an incompatible
-  version**.
+  version.

 - The linkage between the Python package and its system dependency is not
   recorded by the packaging system.
-The next system update may **upgrade
+The next system update may upgrade
-  the library to a newer version that breaks binary compatibility** with
+  the library to a newer version that breaks binary compatibility with
   the Python package, and requires user intervention to fix.

-For these reasons, you may reasonable to decide to either **link statically**
+For these reasons, you may reasonably decide to either statically link
-to your dependencies, or to provide a local copies in the installed package.
+your dependencies, or to provide local copies in the installed package.
-You may also **vendor the dependency** in your source distribution.
+You may also vendor the dependency in your source distribution.
 Sometimes
-these dependencies are also repackaged on PyPI, and can be installed
+these dependencies are also repackaged on PyPI, and can be declared as
-like a regular Python packages.
+project dependencies like any other Python package.

 However, none of these issues apply to downstream packaging, and downstreams
-have good reasons to prefer **dynamically linking to system dependencies**.
+have good reasons to prefer dynamically linking to system dependencies.
 In particular:

+- in many cases, reliably sharing dynamic dependencies between components is a large part
+  of the *purpose* of a downstream packaging ecosystem.
+Helping to support that makes it
+  easier for users of those systems to access upstream projects in their preferred format.

 - Static linking and vendoring obscures the use of external dependencies,
-  **making source auditing harder**.
+  making source auditing harder.

-- Dynamic linking makes it possible to easily and **quickly replace the used
+- Dynamic linking makes it possible to quickly and systematically replace the used
-  libraries**, which can be particularly important when they turn out to
+  libraries across an entire downstream packaging ecosystem, which can be particularly
+  important when they turn out to contain a security vulnerability or critical bug.
-  be vulnerable or buggy.

-- Using system dependencies makes the package benefit from **downstream
+- Using system dependencies makes the package benefit from downstream
-  customization** that can improve the user experience on a particular platform,
+  customization that can improve the user experience on a particular platform,
   without the downstream maintainers having to consistently patch
   the dependencies vendored in different packages.
 This can include
-  **compatibility improvements and security hardening**.
+  compatibility improvements and security hardening.

-- Static linking and vendoring could result in **multiple different versions
+- Static linking and vendoring can result in multiple different versions of the
-  of the same library being loaded in the same process** (e.g. when you use two
+  same library being loaded in the same process (for example, attempting to
-  Python packages that link to different versions of the same library).
+  import two Python packages that link to different versions of the same library).
-  This can cause no problems, but it could also lead to anything from subtle
+  This sometimes works without incident, but it can also lead to anything from library
-  bugs to catastrophic failures.
+  loading errors, to subtle runtime bugs, to catastrophic system failures.

 - Last but not least, static linking and vendoring results in duplication,
-  and may increase the **use of both the disk space and memory**.
+  and may increase the use of both disk space and memory.

 How?
 ~~~~

-A good compromise between the needs of both parties is to **provide a switch between using vendored and system dependencies**.
+A good compromise between the needs of both parties is to provide a switch between using vendored and system dependencies.
 Ideally, if the package has multiple vendored dependencies, it should provide both individual switches for each dependency, and a general switch to control the default for them, e.g. via a ``USE_SYSTEM_DEPS`` environment variable.

-If the user requests using system dependencies, and **a particular dependency is either missing or incompatible, the build should fail** with an explanatory message rather than fall back to a vendored version.
+If the user requests using system dependencies, and a particular dependency is either missing or incompatible, the build should fail with an explanatory message rather than fall back to a vendored version.
 This gives the packager the opportunity to notice their mistake and a chance to consciously decide how to solve it.

+Note that it is reasonable for upstream projects to leave *testing* of building with system dependencies to their downstream repackagers.
+The goal of these guidelines is to facilitate more effective collaboration between upstream projects and downstream repackagers, not to suggest upstream projects take on tasks that downstream repackagers are better equipped to handle.

-.. _Support downstream testing:
+.. _support-downstream-testing:

 Support downstream testing
 --------------------------

 Why?
 ~~~~

 A variety of downstream projects run some degree of testing on the packaged
 Python projects.
 Depending on the particular case, this can range from minimal
 smoke testing to comprehensive runs of the complete test suite.
 There can
 be various reasons for doing this, for example:

-- Verifying that the downstream **packaging did not introduce any bugs**.
+- Verifying that the downstream packaging did not introduce any bugs.

-- Testing on **additional platforms** that are not covered by upstream testing.
+- Testing on additional platforms that are not covered by upstream testing.

-- Finding subtle bugs that can only be reproduced on a **particular hardware,
+- Finding subtle bugs that can only be reproduced with particular hardware,
-  system package versions**, and so on.
+  system package versions, and so on.

-- Testing the released package against **newer dependency versions** than
+- Testing the released package against newer (or older) dependency versions than
   the ones present during upstream release testing.

-- Testing the package in an environment closely resembling **the production
+- Testing the package in an environment closely resembling the production
-  setup**.
+  setup.
 This can detect issues caused by nontrivial interactions between
   different installed packages, including packages that are not dependencies
   of your package, but nevertheless can cause issues.

-- Testing the released package against **newer Python versions** (including
+- Testing the released package against newer Python versions (including
   newer point releases), or less tested Python implementations such as PyPy.

-Admittedly, sometimes downstream testing may yield false positives or
+Admittedly, sometimes downstream testing may yield false positives or bug
-inconvenience you about scenarios that you are not interested in supporting.
+reports about scenarios the upstream project is not interested in supporting.
 However, perhaps even more often it does provide early notice of problems,
 or find nontrivial bugs that would otherwise cause issues for your users
 in production.
 And believe me, the majority of **downstream packagers are doing